ETH-NEXUS/2023_cb_stadler_ReVSeq/README.md

   - `rseqc`: quality control of the deduplicated alignments using rseqc
   - `qualimap`: quality control of the deduplicated alignments using qualimap
   - `multiqc`: collecting and reporting all previous QC steps using multiQC
+- `upload`: functions to upload results on the database and on Viollier's FTP server
+  - `gather_results_samples`: processes the assignment table to add the consensus statistics.
+Gather all sample-related files for upload in a single directory
+  - `gather_results_plate`: Gather all plate-related files for upload in a single directory
+  - `push_to_db`: use ReVSeqDataLoader to upload the gathered data to the database
+  - `viollier_upload`: upload the gathered data to Viollier's SFTP server

 A rulegraph showing how these steps are connected is available in `images/revseq_pipeline_rulegraph.pdf`